Faculty + Staff

 Associate Professor

-Steve Coy received a BFA from the University of Michigan (2001) and an MFA from University of Hawaii (2007).
-He is currently an assistant professor of Graphic Design at LTU.
+Steve Coy is an artist, designer, entrepreneur, educator, and co-founder of ArtClvb, based in Detroit.
+He received a BFA from the University of Michigan (2001) and an MFA from the University of Hawaii (2007), and is currently Associate Professor of Graphic Design at Lawrence Technological University.

 » Document Viewer